I sat in my small cabin as the waves gently rocked my bed. My face revealed a big goofy grin. I was on an adventure!

 We eventually summited the peak and stopped to catch our breath.
 The view was awe-striking.

 That night, we congregated at the small bar to retell our adventures of the day.
 Everyone had a story to tell about a funny penguin or a close call while hiking.
-We closed down the bar at 3:00am with the sun still up and went to bed knowing that the next day would have the same adventures.
+We closed down the bar at 3:00am with the sun still up and went to bed knowing that the next day would have unveil even more adventures.

 Partway through the trip, a group of passengers, including myself went camping for the night on the ice.
 It was the summer solstice and we knew that that night the sun would not go down.
 We landed on the ice at about 9:00 PM and set up camp right between two giant seals.
 Some of the adventurers used tents but most of us used bivy sacks, a waterproof bag that is just large enough to fit over a sleeping bag.
-The idea was simple, it was hard to heat an entire tent with one person.
-A bivy sack however would act like a thermos and was easier to fill with body heat.
+The idea was simple, it was hard to heat an entire tent with one person’s body heat.
+A bivy sack however would act like a thermos and was easier to warm up with a single body.

 I didn’t sleep at all that night, it was simply too cold!
 The bivy sack helped but there is no way around it.
 Sleeping on the ice in Antarctica is cold!